 To follow up on the baseball hit-a-thon fundraiser, contact the participants to remind them of the final date for collecting cash donations and to give any helpful tips to finish strong.

 It’s important that your hit-a-thon planning team finishes strong as well.
 Send thank you messages to the participants, volunteers, donors, sponsors, and other parties that have made the event successful.
 Let them know how much money was raised and how it will be used.
 Highlight your top fundraisers and top hitters.
-Since the hit-a-thon fundraiser happens in staggered time slots, you may need to reach out to the winners of the event to give them their prizes, as well as promote the winners and event successes through team newsletters or e-mails.
+Since the hit-a-thon fundraiser happens in staggered time slots, you may need to reach out to the event winners to give them their prizes and promote the winners and event successes through team newsletters or e-mails.